unity3d-jp/StreamingImageSequence/Documentation~/index.md

 ### [Fading Image objects](en/FaderPlayableAsset.md)
 ![FaderDemo](images/FaderDemo.gif)

-## Preferences
+## Memory

-StreamingImageSequence loads images to memory to ensure smooth image playback.
+StreamingImageSequence allocates physical memory to ensure smooth image playback.
+This allocation is set to satisfy the following requirements:
+1. Does not exceed 90% of the total physical memory of the system.
-The maximum amount of memory used for this purpose can be configured on the **Edit > Preferences** window.
+2. Does not exceed the maximum amount of memory, which can be configured on the **Edit > Preferences** window.

 ![Preferences](images/Preferences.png)